ebots-hung/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Probability_3][image9d]
 ![Probability_4][image9e]
 ![Probability_5][image9f]

+My traffic sign 1 - Speed limit 30kmh, detection probability is 86%.
+My traffic sign 2 + 3 + 5 + 6 - detection probability ( 94%, 98%, 96% and 100%)is quite good, much better than the test set, because of the quality of the traffic images and details features have the good matches with training set.
+My traffice sign 4 - No vehicles, detection probability is pretty low, 56%.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?